12 Agile principles: how an agile approach transforms business processes

 The Agile philosophy

-1. While companies build multi-stage product development plans using Waterfall, the market shifts — the business risks releasing an outdated product that no one needs.
+1. While companies build multi-stage product development plans using Waterfall, the market has already changed, and the business risks launching an outdated product that nobody will need.
 Agile offers a different path.

 2. It is a project management method built on flexibility, teamwork, and fast adaptation to change.